ngamsomset/coffeeproject/README.md

 ### READ ME!

+## to start

+- run `npm install` to make sure you have required depedencies.

 ## .env

 - you need to get .env from me to be able to connect to the DB. template is in `.env.example`